nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to tag a module with one or more degree requirement(s).
-2. ModTrek tags the module and displays it.
+2. MODTrek tags the module and displays it.

     Use case ends.